jafingerhut/jafingerhut.github.com/notes/macos-virtualbox-ubuntu-install-notes.md

 guest OS working, or to get shared folders working.
 You can skip this if you do not want those features.

-The older approach I used for Ubuntu 14.04 is described in its own subsection later below, involving installing virtualbox-guest-dkms and virtualbox-guest-x11 packages.

 ## Approach installing Guest Additions via VirtualBox CD image